-Procedures for Victims
+15.5 Procedures for Victims

 Victims need to know that they have support and resources at Carroll College and in the Helena community.
-All Carroll College students and employees are mandatory reporters of incidents to the Title IX Coordinator, Renee McMahon, 214 O'Connell Hall, rmcmahon@ carroll.edu, or (406) 447-5501.
+All Carroll College students and employees are mandatory reporters of incidents to the Title IX Coordinator, Karla Smith, 214 O'Connell Hall, klsmith@carroll.edu, or (406) 447-5501 or Title IX Coordinator, Annette Walstad, 102 Borromeo Hall, awalstad@carroll.edu, or (406) 447-5434.
 Exceptions include counselors, health care staff and priests within the context of the sacrament of reconciliation.
 If a crime of dating violence, domestic violence, sexual assault or stalking has occurred, students and employees are encouraged to: